ScalarSoftware/blog/_posts/2019-03-15-why-most-companies-dont-need-kubernetes.md

 ## The future of Kubernetes

 I believe that Kubernetes will become simpler in the future.
 The managed Kubernetes services being offered by cloud providers have already made a big impact on the developer community.
 With tools like Knative, I could see cloud providers move to a more serverless approach with Kubernetes.
-There are plenty of tools in the ecosystem that is trying to simplify the Kubernetes user-experience to make it accessible to everyone.
+There are plenty of tools in the ecosystem that is trying to simplify the Kubernetes user experience to make it accessible to everyone.

 ## Conclusion

-Unless you have a compelling use-case on why Kubernetes will provide a better user experience for your customers, you shouldn’t introduce it.
+Unless you have a compelling use case on why Kubernetes will provide a better user experience for your customers, you shouldn’t introduce it.
 The complexity and overhead don’t make sense for most companies.
 There are plenty of great platforms that can solve your business problem without introducing a lot of complexity for your development teams.

 ## Links